grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i went to whole foods after the gym this morning, its sooo cold outside, accidentally got croissants that are vegan ... accidentally, i wonder how they are, i guess ill have to find out

-PT was so tough todayyyy
+PT was so tough todayyyy, near the beach today

 | Things I can’t talk about here | Why                                                                                                                                                                              |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |